 Short Sales - Probate – Foreclosures

 There's no doubt that Short Sales have become common language, but the desire to purchase them has dwindled.
 That's because there is nothing short about a buying a Short Sale, except the amount a lender is willing to accept.
-The paperwork is enormous, the response time from the lender is often days out, and because it takes longer than usual to close the deal, both buyers & sellers get frustrated.
-The flip side is that when it's successful, it can be profitable.
+The amount of work that goes into settling a short-sale is enormous, the response time from the lender is often days out, and both the buyers & sellers get frustrated.

-Foreclosures come in two flavors; bank owned (REO), and HUD homes.
+Foreclosures are either bank owned (REO) or a HUD homes.
 Both have a preliminary sale at the county court building where they can be purchased through a bidding process.
 If the desired price is not attained, the bank will purchase & retain the note, becoming the owner of record.
 Soon after, it becomes available on the open market known as the MLS.

 Probate is not quite as popular to the public as foreclosures & short sales.
 Nor is the availability driven by the market, instead it’s driven by the “life” cycle.
 The fact is… people die.
 When they do, and they do not have an Estate Trust in place, their assets will go through a process known as probate.
 Only the savvy investor can monopolize on these opportunities.